 "By the time my visit there was over I felt restored and very grateful.
 I highly recommend this Ecuador Amazon lodge as a retreat from the hectic pace of modern life and for its great exposure to the Achuar tribal life.” -Kim Bronsan-Meyer

-The Tiinkias and Kapawi Eco-lodges are 100% owned and operated by the Achuar.
+Kapawi Ecolodge is 100% owned and operated by the Achuar.
 All revenue generated from ecotourism goes towards supporting the community, preserving their culture, and protecting the Amazon rainforest.

 Why the Amazon?